.

 Be mindful of the difference between managing the project and allowing it to manage you.
 Take a proactive rather than reactive approach, anticipate risks, and set clear goals and milestones based on confirmed resources.

-Basic Laboratory Information System Project Plan Template
+Basic Laboratory Information System Software Project Plan Template

 1. Project Initiation